 4. Not bothering to make your bed comfy.

 A good bed, or at the very least good linens, blankets, and pillows are a must for good sleep.
 Invest in a really good mattress if you can.
 Even better, make it organic for better air quality and health.
-Take the time to find a pillow that's just right for you.
-Same goes for sheets and blankets.
-Make it comfy, a place that beckons you and feels good on your skin, and you'll end up having the problem of not getting up instead of not going to sleep.
+Take the time to find a pillow that's just right for you - choose one from natural fibres such as wool, down, 100% organic cotton or buckwheat.
+Same goes for sheets and blankets - linen, hemp and bamboo are healthy and comfy choices.
+Make your bed comforting, a place that beckons and feels good on your skin, and you'll end up having the problem of not wanting to get up instead of not going to sleep.

 5. Not using weighted blankets.